Pupil Premium Funding Statement 2020-21

 Year 11 activities: £2000 – support pupils’ social and pastoral development allowing them to access a range of activities with their peers.

-Results demonstrate in 2020 there was an increase in progress (P8) and attainment (A8) for disadvantaged pupils.
-It ought to be notes that these were based on Centre Assessed grades.
+Results demonstrate in 2021 there was an increase in progress (P8) and attainment (A8) for disadvantaged pupils.
+It ought to be noted that these were based on Teacher assessed Grades.
 Up to the period of school closure there was an increased attendance and engagement with parents’ evenings.
 Destination data demonstrates students progressing to Russell group universities and higher-level apprenticeships.
-We are significantly below national average rates for NEETS in 2020.
+We are significantly below national average rates for NEETS in 2021.

 Our Strategy Statement for 2020-21 can be found here.